alecchristie888/ziggurat-plot-app/README.md

 ## www
 The www folder, as is convention with all shiny apps, contains static files and data that the app draws upon to run.
 This includes images, guidance documents, and an offline template.

-# Running the app on your own shiny server or locally
+# Running the app locally
-I used this excellent online blog (https://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean) to set up my own shiny server using a digital ocean droplet, which I would recommend as a cost-effective way to develop your own versions or iterations of this tool or related tools.
 To run the shiny app locally, you should to simply select and run all of the lines of code in `app.R`.
 In R Studio, there is also a button for `Run App`.
 The app should open in a browser on your computer or in R Studio depending on your settings.
+You can publish the app using a shinyapps.io account for which free licenses are avaiable (at time of writing, this gives you 5 free applications).

 # Copyright
 There are two separate licenses, one for the open source code and one for the online tool (i.e., about its name and concept).